ArtS/arts.github.com/_posts/2019-07-11-how-to-use-aws-secret-manager-secrets-in-dotnet-core-application.md

 information -- such as usernames and passwords, encryption keys, API keys etc. This method will come particularly handy if you already rely on AWS for some of your application needs.

+_Looking for an Microsoft Azure-specific solution to store & read your passwords?
+Check out this
+article: ["How to securely store and retrieve sensitive info in .NET Core apps with Azure Key Vault"][6]_

 <!--more-->

 ## Storing a secret